rothgar/netdata-wiki/Installation.md

 This command will link `nodejs` to `node`.
 Only if node.js is available as `node` the node.js collectors of netdata will work.

+If your system has another program called `node` as `/usr/bin/node`, you will have to pick one.
+Usually the conflicting package is `ax25-node`, which unless your really need it can be uninstalled.